Quick Guide to the Solution View

 If you want to create a collection of your personal favorite puzzles you can press the save button (floppy disk icon).
 Then you will be asked to name your collection, which is useful if you want to have several different collections of puzzles.

 Another option is to like a puzzle by hitting the thumbs-up icon.
-By doing this you will be indicating that you like the puzzle and it will rise on the list of most liked puzzles on chesspuzzle.net.
+By doing this you will be indicating that you like the puzzle and it will rise on the list of most liked puzzles on ChessPuzzle.net.
 You might want to try some of the top puzzles which are truly amazing!

 Introduction video